goldaron/JobAI-agent/README.md

 ## Installation

-To use the AI Recruitment Agent via chatboxapp.ai:
+To use the AI Recruitment Agent with the OpenAI API on the no-code platform chatboxapp.ai, follow these steps:

 1. Obtain API Key: Get your API key from [OpenAI](https://platform.openai.com/).
-2. Download or use online [chatboxapp.ai](https://chatboxapp.ai/):
+2. Download and install Chatbox or use it online [chatboxapp.ai](https://chatboxapp.ai/)
-3. Add the OpenAI API key to the chatboxapp.ai platform.
+3. Add the OpenAI API key to the chatboxapp.ai application.
 4. Create your own copilot within the application.
 5. Insert the [AI Recruitment Agent Prompt](./AI_Recruitment_Agent_Prompt.txt) into the designated field to personalize your copilot's functionality.
 6. Place the guide prompt content at the beginning of your copilot setup to ensure it initializes the conversation framework effectively.